kchalasa/DataCleansingandAnalysis/CodeBook.md

 ```

 	cleanData <- function(originaldataset,dir) {
+			# Set the working directory
 				setwd(dir)
 				# Read all features in the dataset
 				features<-read.table(paste(dir,"/data/UCI HAR Dataset/features.txt",sep=""))

 			# STEP 2.
 Extract only the measurements on the mean  and standard deviation "std()" for each measurement
 				# Build a "index" for selecting mean and standard deviation measurements
 					pickFeatures <- c("mean\\(\\)","std\\(\\)","activity","person")
 					meanstdindex <- grep(paste(pickFeatures,collapse="|"),features$V2)